Stains on clothing are a bugger for most of us, and when there are kids involved, there are always stains!

 Sponge the stain with methylated spirits then wash in warm soapy water and rinse.

 11. Hair Dye

 Use kerosene or hairspray on the stain.
 Time is of the essence with hair dye so get to it quickly.

 Rust stains are tricky on clothing.
 To remove the stain, first moisten the stain well with white vinegar.
-Grab a teaspoon of salt and place it on the stain and place in the sun.
+Grab a teaspoon of salt and place it on the stain and place under the sun.
 Let it sit for 30 minutes or so, then wash as normal.
-For very stubborn rust stains, boil the fabric in a mixture of two and a half cups of water and two teaspoons of Cream of Tartar, then rinse well.
+For very stubborn rust stains, boil the fabric in a mixture of two and a half cups of water and two teaspoons of cream of tartar, then rinse well.